 The ‘Dash to the Wire’, with which Rommel aimed to win the battle, produced many curious incidents.
 One of the stranger ones was a tank battle for a repair shop, between 16 Matildas in various stages of repair, and the full strength of German Panzerregiment 8 of 15.
 Panzerdivision, with a strength of 16/34/6 Panzer II/III/IV, and supported by 88mm AA guns.

-Before this was achieved however, Panzerregiment 8 hit the L.R.S. and destroyed it.
+On this day, the L.R.S. ended up in the path of Panzerregiment 8.
+Assuming it was an active armoured formation of Empire troops, Panzerregiment 8 hit the L.R.S. and destroyed it.
 The entry in its war diary reads as follows:

 West of Sidi Omar Panzer Regiment 8 reports strong enemy grouping with Mk.II [Matilda].